zappascout/devil_notes-sources/docs/notes_8_devil.md

 There is no way to know the precise composition of the coding population, but nearly all coders use and are committed to Stack Overflow, so it seems likely to provide as accurate a snapshot as we can get.
 Significantly, the SO survey also tallies with subjective experience and impressions.
+A little shockingly, the 2023 and 2024 surveys dropped all demographic categories apart from age—anf it's hard not to suspect this is because the fuller demographic picture was embarrassing to the industry.
 [stats]:https://www.bls.gov/cps/cpsaat11.htm

 ==close to a third have been on the job less than two years (etc)==:
 Figures taken from Stack Overflow surveys 2018-21.
 The most recent surveys available as I write here suggest a slow broadening on these fronts.
-The 2023 survey suggests 75% of pro coders to have fewer than 15 years experience on the job, where 2024 gives the equivalent figure as 71%.
+The 2023 survey suggests 75% of pro coders to have fewer than 15 years' experience on the job, where 2024 gives the equivalent figure as 71%.
 In 2024, 60% of professional respondents were under 35 years old.
 It looks like people are sticking with the profession and growing into it more than they did.
 These more recent surveys dropped most of the